mlcommons/tiny/benchmark/runner/README.md

 ### General Troubleshooting
 * If your device can operate on a 3.3V supply, you may find it helpful to run at 3.3V initially, and omit the level shifters.
 This will increase the energy consumption, but remove the level shifters as a potential problem.

+### "RuntimeError: No response to command name"
+*  This typically means that the host or interface board cannot communicate with the DUT, because the "name" command is the first command sent to the DUT.
+Make sure that the DUT is correctly powered, the baud rate is correctly specified (noting that you may specify different baud rates for energy/performance/accuracy modes), and that the UART wires are correctly connected if not connecting directly to the DUT.
+If you're using the L4R5zi reference board, remember that the Tx/Rx lines are labeled backwards.

 ### **Error: 'NoneType' Appears**
 This typically indicates a **UART transmission error**.